miura/NEUBIAS_AnalystSchool2018/NEUBIAS Bioimage Analyst School 2018.md

 ## Implementations / Presentations

 School participants are asked to present their implementations (by group) on the last day of the school.
+7 groups, 15 minutes presentation + 5 minutes questions and answers.